danbadge/danbadge.github.io-hugo/content/post/giving-and-receiving-feedback.md

 **Start, stop, continue** - Another retrospective format which works well here too.

-**Compliment sandwich** - With this you can give more negative/constructive feedback and then follow it up with much more positive feedback.

 There's loads of options to prepare and structure feedback so find whatever works best for you.